marcmenem/ggshadow/cran-comments.md

-## Resubmission
+## Bug fixes
-This is a resubmission.
-In this version I have:
+This is a small fix to support the next version of `ggplot2`.

-* removed the unnecessary LICENSE file and changed the comment in DESCRIPTION.
-* Added \value to all .Rd files.
-* Added small examples to all .Rd files.
+The function `new_data_frame` was removed from `ggplot2`.
+It was replaced by an equivalent function from from `vctrs`.

 ## Test environments
-* local OS X install, R 4.0.0
+* local OS X install, R 4.2.1
 * local ubuntu, R 3.6.3
 * Windows (https://win-builder.r-project.org), R-devel

 ## R CMD check results

-* There were no ERRORs, no WARNINGs and no NOTEs on local builds.
+* There were no ERRORs, no WARNINGs and no NOTEs.
-* 1 note about possible misspelled words (Geoms and steampunk) in the description on win-builder.
-  I think this is fine.